Falling construction output continued to be the pattern in the May 2018, 3 month on 3 month statistic, where a 1.7% drop was recorded.

 Peter Baker HSE chief inspector of Construction has challenged the refurbishment industry to act now and protect their workers after 46% of sites fell below standards during this recent inspection initiative.

-Welfare; exposure to carcinogens such as silica and asbestos; manual handling; noise; vibration and work at height were the main areas of concern.
+The main areas of concern were in Welfare facilities; exposure to carcinogens such as silica and asbestos; manual handling; noise; vibration and work at height.

 Glenigan has reported a 16% increase in the value of contracts being put on the back burner in the 3 months to August 2015.